-What Makes Soap Anti-Bacterial?
+What Makes Soap Antibacterial?

 Antibacterial soaps (sometimes called antimicrobial or antiseptic soaps) contain certain chemicals not found in plain soaps.
 Those ingredients are added to many consumer products with the intent of reducing or preventing bacterial infection.

-Many liquid soaps labelled antibacterial contain triclosan, an ingredient of concern to many environmental, academic and regulatory groups.
+Many liquid soaps label antibacterial contain triclosan, an ingredient of concern to many environmental, academic and regulatory groups.
 Animal studies have shown that triclosan alters the way some hormones work in the body and raises potential concerns for the effects of use in humans.
 We don’t yet know how triclosan affects humans and more research is needed.

 What Else Makes Cold-Pressed Soap Special?

 - Glycerin.
 This humectant attracts the moisture to your skin and keeps it soft.
-When natural, cold-process soaps are made, glycerin forms as a by-product of the water, butters and oils that are mixed together to make these mild cleansing bars.
+When natural, cold-processed soaps are made, glycerin forms as a by-product of the water, butters and oils that are mixed together to make these mild cleansing bars.

 - Ethically-sourced, organic oils.
 We formulated our soap to be free of palm oil.
 Instead, we use an abundance of other natural and organic fats such as olive oil, coconut oil, shea butter, castor oil, sunflower oil and cocoa butter.
-These oils and butters not only have a fewer adverse effects on the environment, but are also effective at keeping the skin soft, moisturized and supple.
+These oils and butters not only have fewer adverse effects on the environment, but are also effective at keeping the skin soft, moisturized and supple.

 - Vegan and animal-cruelty-free raw materials (pending certification).

 - Rich, creamy lather!
 We selected nature’s best oils to produce rich, creamy suds.